 What Is A Bluetooth Audio Transmitter?

-A Bluetooth transmitter enables TVs to stream high-quality sound to speakers.
+A Bluetooth audio transmitter enables TVs, audio systems, and other non-Bluetooth devices to stream high-quality sound to Bluetooth headphones, earbuds, or speakers.
 The transmitter sends a Bluetooth signal out that connects to a compatible device.
-The transmitter connects to a device’s analog/digital output and sends a signal to the device that you want to use to control it.

 Background On Bluetooth Tech

 Bluetooth was designed to replace RS-232 telecommunication cables.
-It wasn’t originally intended for streaming audio, but that is mainly how it is used today.
+It wasn’t originally intended for streaming audio, but that is mainly how it’s used today.
 Bluetooth was invented in the 1990s and has come a long way in the past 30 years.

 In simpler terms, Bluetooth tech utilizes the ideas of “inquiry” and “inquiry scanning.”Then, scanning devices will “listen in” on the network for devices that are actively inquiring.
-Bluetooth signal can go through walls, but sometimes certain obstacles can affect the strength of the signal.
+Bluetooth signals can go through walls, but certain obstacles can affect the strength of the signal.

 How Do You Use A Bluetooth Audio Transmitter?